ouhft/COPE/docs/user_manual.md

 * Donor Pre-op Data - much like it says, information from prior to extraction
 * Donor Procedure - data from during the extraction
 * Lab Results - local records of creatinine

+The system will prompt you on saving to complete any missing related information as you work through the form, so be used to saving frequently and looking for the success or error message that will appear on the top of the form: